LukeGarnham/Stumps-and-Studs-MS4/README.md

     -	View the prices and details of each product.
     -	Select a size of product (where applicable).
     -	Select between right-handed and left-handed equipment (where applicable).
+    -   Select between male or female version of a product (where applicable).
     -	Add multiple products to a basket.
     -	View items in my basket.
     -	Adjust the quantities of items in my product including removing them from the basket entirely.